niess/pumas-luajit/docs/docs/api/medium/UniformMedium.md

 {: .justify}

 !!! note
-    The ionization loss of charged particles depends on the target material atomic spacing, i.e. on its density (see e.g. [Sternheimer et al., 1984](https://doi.org/10.1016/0092-640X(84)90002-0)).
-Therefore, it is *a
+    The ionization loss of charged particles depends on the material dielectric properties, a.k.a. the "density effect" (see e.g. [Fermi, 1940](https://doi.org/10.1103/PhysRev.57.485)).
+Therefore, it is *a priori*
-    priori* not correct to arbitrarly change the medium density without re-computing the energy loss.
+    not correct to arbitrarly change the medium density without re-computing the energy loss.
 However, in some cases, e.g. a porous rock filled with air, it is a good approximation to use a lower bulk density than the material one since the air density (energy loss) is negligible w.r.t.  the rock one.
-For more balanced mixtures, e.g. a porous rock filled with water, one should instead use a composite [TabulatedMaterial](../physics/TabulatedMaterial.md) and vary the mass
+For more balanced mixtures, e.g. a porous rock filled with water, one should instead use a composite [TabulatedMaterial](../physics/TabulatedMaterial.md)
-    fractions rather than the medium bulk density.
+    and vary the mass fractions rather than the medium bulk density.
     {: .justify}

 ### Synopsis